buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 This spell allows you to change the appearance of any number of creatures within range that you can see.
 You give each target a new, illusory appearance.
 An unwilling creature can make a Will Saving Throw, and if it succeeds, it ignores the spell.

 The spell disguises physical appearance as well as clothing, armor, weapons, and equipment.
 You can make each creature seem 30 centimeters shorter or taller and appear thin, fat, or in between.
-You cannot change the target's body type, so you must choose a form that has the same basic distribution of limbs.
+You cannot change the target' \*\*s body type, so you must choose a form that has the same basic distribution of limbs.

 Otherwise, the extent of the illusion is up to your imagination.
 The spell lasts for its duration, unless you use an Action to dismiss it sooner.
 The changes wrought by this spell fail to hold up to physical inspection.
-For example, if you use this spell to add a hat to a creature's outfit, objects pass through the hat, and anyone who touches it would feel nothing and would end up touching the creature's head and hair.
+For example, if you use this spell to add a hat to a creature' \*\*s outfit, objects pass through the hat, and anyone who touches it would feel nothing and would end up touching the creature' \*\*s head and hair.
 If you use this spell to appear thinner than you are, the hand of a person who reaches out to touch you would bump into you while seemingly staying in midair.
-A creature can use 2 Actions to inspect a target and make an Awareness check against the spell's Saving Throw DC; if it uses 3 Actions, it has a +1d6 bonus.
+A creature can use 2 Actions to inspect a target and make an Awareness check against the spell' \*\*s Saving Throw DC; if it uses 3 Actions, it has a +1d6 bonus.
 If it succeeds, it realizes that the target is disguised.

 ### Sending